Mixture Matrix-valued Autoregressive Model: Empirical Results

-Tables \ref{econ_A1} -- \ref{econ_c3} show the MLE of the parameter matrices $\bmA_{k,1}, \bmB_{k,1}$ and $\bmC_{k,1}$ for $k\in\{1,2,3\}$, and the corresponding standard errors, respectively.
-Due to the identifiablility constraints, the Frobenius norms of $\bmB$'s are scaled to 1.
-To facilitate model interpretation \citep{chen2021autoregressive}, the signs of the significant coefficient matrix elements, at the 5\% level, are displayed on the right side of the tables, specifically, using symbols (+) for positively significant, (-) for negatively significant, and (0) for insignificant coefficients.
-For instance, the first column of $\bmA_{k,1}$ can be understood as the impact of the previous quarter's interest rates on the current economic indicators, while the first column of $\bmB_{k,1}$ captures the influence of US's last quarter's indicators on the current quarter's indicators of all countries, for each $k\in\{1,2,3\}$.
-The estimated parameter matrices $\hat{\bmA}$'s and $\hat{\bmB}$'s demonstrate both differences and similarities among different phases.
-Concerning the differences, one example is that the second column of $\hat{\bmA}_{2,1}$ indicates that the GDP growth of the previous quarter has a significantly positive influence on all the economic indicators in the current quarter.
-However, upon examining the second column of $\hat{\bmA}_{3,1}$ , the previous quarter's GDP growth does not have a significant impact on all the indicators of the current quarter, except for itself.
-Regrading the similarities, by checking the first columns of $\hat{\bmB}$'s, it is observed that the US's previous quarter's indicators consistently have a positive effect on current quarter's indicators from all the countries across the three phases, with only a few exceptions.
+Tables \ref{K2_econ_A1} -- \ref{K2_econ_c2} show the MLE of the parameter matrices $\bmA_{k,1}, \bmB_{k,1}$ and $\bmC_{k,1}$ for $k\in\{1,2\}$, and the corresponding standard errors, respectively.
+Due to the identifiability constraints, the Frobenius norms of $\bmB$'s are scaled to 1.
+To facilitate model interpretation \citep{chen2021autoregressive}, the signs of the significant coefficient matrix elements, at the 5\% level, are displayed on the right-hand side of each table, specifically, using symbols (+) for positively significant, (-) for negatively significant, and (0) for insignificant coefficients.
+For instance, the first column of $\bmA_{k,1}$ can be understood as the impact of the previous quarter's interest rates on the current economic indicators, while the first column of $\bmB_{k,1}$ captures the influence of US's last quarter's indicators on the current quarter's indicators of all countries, for each $k\in\{1,2\}$.
+The estimated parameter matrices $\hat{\bmA}$'s and $\hat{\bmB}$'s demonstrate both differences and similarities among different regimes.
+Concerning the differences, one example is that the first column of $\hat{\bmA}_{1,1}$ indicates that an increase in the interest rate of the previous quarter has a significantly negative influence on the interest rate in the current quarter in regime 1.
+In contrast, the first column of $\hat{\bmA}_{2,1}$ indicates the opposite effect in regime 2.
+Regarding the similarities, by checking the first columns of $\hat{\bmB}$'s, it is observed that the US's previous quarter's indicators consistently have a positive effect on current quarter's indicators from all the countries across the two regimes.